 Ad revenue is a top source of income for bloggers.
 The trick with ad revenue is that your earning potential relies on the amount of traffic your blog gets.
 The more traffic, the more money you earn.
 This is probably not a surprise to hear.

 For new bloggers starting out, high traffic might not be there yet, but that doesn’t mean you can’t one day achieve high traffic.
-I have taken a handful of online e-courses on how to grow traffic, and the best results I have ever received are from Carly Campbell’s Pinteresting Strategies ebook.
+I highly recommend avoiding a paid scheduler such as Tailwind.

 What Are The Ad Agencies I Can Apply To?